 Another reason why TS is best for active traders is there’s an inactivity fee: TradeStation charges an annual inactivity fee of $50 for accounts that don't maintain an average end-of-month balance of $2,000 or execute at least five trades during the 12-month period following the date when the account was first opened.

-TradeStation is a high-quality trading platforms offering commission-free stock, ETF and options trades.
-They have advanced charting and technical analysis tools, and a large library of resources including articles, vides and real-time tutorials to help you learn how to use the platform and manage your custodial account.
+TradeStation is a high-quality trading platform offering commission-free stock, ETF, and options trades.
+They have advanced charting and technical analysis tools, and a large library of resources including articles, videos, and real-time tutorials to help you learn how to use the platform and manage your custodial account.

 You can read our full review of TradeStation here.

 Stash is one of the stand-outs among micro-investing apps.

 It’s a popular platform.
 In just a few short years since it was launched, more than 3 million people have joined the crowd of Stash members.